-Some women with TS may naturally conceive, but most do not.
+Some women with Turner Syndrome may naturally conceive, but most do not.
 Is any particular route to parenthood recommended over others?

-Anecdotal evidence found on the internet suggests that women with TS can and do get pregnant via a variety of methods.
+Anecdotal evidence found on the internet suggests that women with Turner Syndrome can and do carry a pregnancy via a variety of methods.
 Does maternal risk increase with age?

 If heart/aortic problems exist or have become more evident, the risk certainly increases.
 Weight gain, prior to pregnancy, can also be problematic since many TS ladies have difficulty maintaining a healthy weight.
 If other factors have been adequately treated, i.e. hypothyroidism, calcium issues, etc., the risks would increase equally to those without TS.

 If I already have a child with Turner Syndrome, what is the risk of it occurring again in future pregnancies?

 Turner Syndrome occurs randomly, so having a child with TS will not increase in the risk of it occurring again in a future pregnancy.
 A geneticist may assist you in providing additional information.

 What advice is normally given to parents with an in-utero diagnosis?